Go to content

 Contact information: Kalle Kärjä, UEF | kalle.karha@uef.fi

-ACE is seeking to reduce emissions from small and medium-sized industries by promoting smart electrification investments to replace devices powered by fossil fuels.
+ACE is seeking to reduce emissions from industrial machinery and small and medium-sized industries by promoting smart electrification investments to replace devices powered by fossil fuels.

 The ACE project aims to implement the model investments of electrification in the Linkosuo bakery in Pirkanmaa and in the metal recycling process of Kajaanin Romu in Kainuu.
-Investments to replace oil and natural gas are to be scaled with the help of an investment tool kit, and by funding training and communications, as well as making policy recommendations.
+Actions are to be scaled with the help of an investment tool kit, and by funding training and communications, as well as making policy recommendations.

 Contact information: Karoliina Auvinen, Syke | firstname.lastname@syke.fi